-While attorneys must undertake responsibility to manage discovery conflicts, those attempts are not always successful.
+While attorneys must undertake the responsibility to manage discovery conflicts, those attempts are not always successful.

 Though most discovery disputes need not find their way into court, for those that do, the courts are in a unique position to deter the use of boilerplate objections, particularly because federal and state judges may rely on their statutory authority to issue sanctions, respectively, under Rule 26(g) and Wis.
 Stat. section 802.05(3).
 If attorneys consistently choose to incorporate general, boilerplate objections into each response, state court judges should eagerly answer the call of federal courts to impose sanctions.6 Sanctions might include: